dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/error-handling-in-aspnet-core.md

 <a href="https://www.flickr.com/photos/130657798@N05/31564566283/in/dateposted-public/" title="aspnet-core-middleware-onion-architecture"><img src="https://c1.staticflickr.com/1/515/31564566283_cfa4105b3a_z.jpg" alt="aspnet-core-middleware-onion-architecture"></a>

-A HTTP request will travel from the top level middleware down to the last middleware, unless a middleware inbetween can satisfy the request and return a HTTP response earlier to the client.
+A HTTP request will travel from the top level middleware down to the last middleware, unless a middleware in between can satisfy the request and return a HTTP response earlier to the client.
 In contrast an unhandled exception would travel from the bottom up.
 Beginning at the middleware where it got thrown it would bubble up all the way to the top most middleware waiting for something to catch it.

-In theory a middleware could also attempt to make changes to the response *after* it has invoked the next middleware, but this is normally not the case and I would advise agaist it, because it could result in an exception if the other middleware already wrote to the response.
+In theory a middleware could also attempt to make changes to the response *after* it has invoked the next middleware, but this is normally not the case and I would advise against it, because it could result in an exception if the other middleware already wrote to the response.

 ### Error handling should be the first middleware